Low-Complexity Control for a Class of Uncertain MIMO Nonlinear Systems under Generalized Time-Varying Output Constraints (extended version): Main Results

 \begin{remark} It is important to note that the satisfaction of the proposed consolidating constraint \eqref{eq:consuli_const}, as well as \eqref{eq:i-th_inter_funnels} for the intermediate error signals $e_{i,j}, i \in \I_2^r, j \in \I_1^n$, are ensured merely by keeping $\epialph$ and $\epi_i$ bounded, respectively.
 This is achieved by applying the designed control input \eqref{eq:control_law} in \eqref{eq:sys_dynamics_highorder}.
 This key observation will be leveraged in the stability analysis of the closed-loop system. \end{remark}

-It is worth noting that $\nabla_{x_1} \alpha(t,x_1)$ in \eqref{eq:1st_intermed_ctrl_explicit} represents the control direction of the first intermediate control law $s_1(t,x_1)$ for satisfying the output constraints \eqref{eq:predicate_const_rep} (or equivalently \eqref{eq:outputconst}).
-Recall that, $\alpha(t,x_1)$ in \eqref{smooth_alph_def} directly originates from the constraints in \eqref{eq:predicate_const_rep} and $\nabla_{x_1} \alpha(t,x_1)$ may become zero at certain undesirable critical points, leading to $s_1(t,x_1) = \mathbf{0}_n$.
-Since $s_1(t,x_1)$ is designed for fulfilling the output constraints \eqref{eq:outputconst}, when $s_1(t,x_1) = \mathbf{0}_n$, the control law \eqref{eq:control_law} might no longer be capable of satisfying the constraints unless $\nabla_{x_1} \alpha(t,x_1) = 0$ occurs solely at points where the output constraints are already satisfied.
-Consequently, it is crucial to prevent the closed-loop system from encountering such undesired critical points of $\alpha(t,x_1)$, which can be saddle points and/or local minima.
-Therefore, we introduce the following technical assumption: \begin{assumption} For all $t \geq 0$ the function $-\alpha(t,x_1)$ is invex, i.e., every critical point of $\alpha(t,x_1)$ is a (time-varying) global maximizer (see \cite[Theorem 2.2]{mishra2008invexity}). \end{assumption}
+Notice that $\nabla_{x_1}\alpha(t,x_1)$ in \eqref{eq:1st_intermed_ctrl_explicit} determines the direction of the first intermediate control law $s_1(t,x_1)$ used to enforce the time-varying constraints.
+Recall that $\alpha(t,x_1)$ in \eqref{smooth_alph_def} is constructed directly from the constraints in \eqref{eq:predicate_const_rep}.
+As a result, $s_1(t,x_1)=\mathbf{0}_n$ may occur at undesired (time-varying) critical points of $\alpha(t,x_1)$ that lie outside the (inner-approximated) constraint set $\Omega(t)$, thereby potentially preventing $s_1(t,x_1)$ from ensuring $\alpha(t,x_1)>0$.
+In contrast, if $\nabla_{x_1}\alpha(t,x_1)=\mathbf{0}_n$ occurs only at points where the constraints are already satisfied, i.e., where $\alpha(t,x_1)>0$ (equivalently, inside $\Omega(t)$), then the proposed control scheme can be guaranteed to render $\Omega(t)$ forward invariant.
+Therefore, it is essential to preclude the closed-loop trajectories from reaching undesired critical points of $\alpha(t,x_1)$ outside $\Omega(t)$, such as saddle points and local minima.
+To this end, we introduce the following technical assumption as a sufficient condition to rule out the aforementioned scenario: